Menu

 Income from equity release for over 70s with an open-ended assessed income period does not need changes reported, but that only applies to income.
 Not to capital.

-The money is treated as capital when you take a cash lump sum through a plan.
+When you take a cash lump sum through a plan, the money is treated as capital.
 For those taking equity release at 70 without an indefinite AIP, capital over £10,000 needs to be reported.
-The income aspect from equity release concerns the drawdown facilities when it’s used for regular payments.
+The income aspect of equity release concerns the drawdown facilities when they are used for regular payments.

 The only time the Pension Service may waive the means-test on capital from equity release is when you’ve needed to use the money to pay for urgent home repairs, but even then, it will only be for 12 months.
 Your income and capital will be reassessed the following year.